Are these things wasting your time?

 Do NOT waste your time with your current doctor if they are not helping you feel better, if they are not willing to work with you, or if you don’t have confidence in their ability to help.

-I have articles which are designed to help you find a knowledgeable doctor and I have articles which outline why endocrinologists aren't the best doctors for managing thyroid disease.
+I have articles that are designed to help you find a knowledgeable doctor and I have articles that outline why endocrinologists aren’t the best doctors for managing thyroid disease.